aiR for Review results

 Uncategorized error occurred An unknown error occurred.
 Yes

 If the Retry? column says Yes, you may get better results trying to run that same document a second time.
-For errors that say No, you will always receive an error running that specific document.
+For errors that say No in that column, you will always receive an error running that specific document.

 If you retry a document and keep receiving the same error, the document may have permanent problems that aiR for Review cannot process.

-• Hallucination detected—these occur when the aiR results citation cannot be found anywhere in the document text.
+• When the aiR results citation cannot be found anywhere in the document text.
 This is usually caused by formatting issues.
-However, just in case the large language model (LLM) is citing sentences without a source, we mark it as a possible hallucination.
+However, just in case the LLM is citing sentences without a source, we mark it as a possible ungrounded citation.

-• Conflation detected—these occur when the aiR results citation comes from something other than the document itself, but which is still part of the full prompt.
+• When the aiR results citation comes from something other than the document itself, but which is still part of the full prompt.
 For example, it might cite text that was part of the Prompt Criteria instead of the document's extracted text.

 When aiR receives the analysis results from the LLM, it checks all citations against the prompt text.
-Any possible hallucinations or conflations are marked as errors, and they receive a score of -1 instead of whatever score they were originally assigned.
+Any possible ungrounded citations are marked as errors, and they receive a score of -1 instead of whatever score they were originally assigned.
 If retrying documents with these errors does not succeed, we recommend manually reviewing them instead.

-Actual hallucinations are extremely rare.
-However, highly structured documents such as Excel spreadsheets and PDF forms are more likely to confuse the hallucination detector and trigger these errors.
+Actual ungrounded citations are extremely rare.
+However, highly structured documents, such as Excel spreadsheets and PDF forms, are more likely to confuse the detector and trigger these errors.